-Wouldn’t it be great if there was a free, easy and simple way to access information about what is happening in your niche or industry so that you are not wasting a huge amount of time doing research?
-Well, there is.
-It’s called …
+Wouldn’t it be great if there was a free, simple and easy way to find out what is new in your niche or industry that would save you a massive amount of time doing research?
+Well, there is, and it’s called …

 Google Alerts